Plantar Fasciitis FAQ

-Who Is At Risk For Plantar Fasciitis?
+What Is Plantar Fasciitis?

-What Are the Symptoms of Plantar Fasciitis?
+What Causes Plantar Fasciitis?

 How Is Plantar Fasciitis Diagnosed?

 Our chiropractors will ask about your symptoms, medical history, and lifestyle.
 We will perform a physical exam to look for any underlying causes of your condition and examine the painful areas of your foot.
 It is important to get a professional diagnosis from our doctors because foot pain can be caused by many other conditions.

 After a diagnosis is made, our chiropractors will make a customized treatment plan for you.
 This may include several techniques such as manipulation of the joints, massage, ultrasound, electrical stimulation therapy, and exercise therapy.
 Massage therapy and manipulation work to reduce tightness and improve movement and alignment of the foot.
 Specific therapy modalities help to reduce inflammation, improve blood flow, and promote natural healing in the tissues.
 Exercises will help to stretch tight areas and strengthen weak areas of the feet and legs to help in the short term and the long term.

 Visit Our Chiropractor in Arlington Heights, IL for Foot Pain Relief

 If you are experiencing symptoms of plantar fasciitis, chiropractic care can help.
 At Arlington Chiropractic Clinic, P.C., our chiropractors provide individualized care to help your foot heal from plantar fasciitis.
 Call us today to schedule an appointment.